Edder Nelson: Club career

 He played the 2009 second division final for Municipal Grecia and later played for Puntarenas.
-In January 2012, Nelson signed a 6-month contract with Slovakian side Senica but he did not pass a medical.
+In January 2012, Nelson signed a 6-month contract with Slovak side Senica but he did not pass a medical.

 Cartaginés

-On May 29, 2012 Nelson signed a 1-year long contract with Cartaginés.
+On May 29, 2012, Nelson signed a 1-year long contract with Cartaginés.
 Nelson made his debut for Cartaginés in the opening match in the Winter 2012, against Belén Siglo XXI playing the whole game.
-On 7 August, Nelson made assistance for the tie against Limón in Cartaginés 1-2 victory, after Hansell Arauz recovered the ball in 3/4 of field, passes to Nelson, running and leaves two opponents to make an assistance to Erick Ponce.
-On 28 October, Nelson created a play of a wall with Randall Alvarado, made attendance goal to Paolo Jimenez, in the game who lost Cartaginés 1-3 against C.D.
+On 7 August, Nelson made assistance for the tie against Limón in Cartaginés 1–2 victory, after Hansell Arauz recovered the ball in 3/4 of field, passes to Nelson, running and leaves two opponents to make an assistance to Erick Ponce.
+On 28 October, Nelson created a play of a wall with Randall Alvarado, made attendance goal to Paolo Jimenez, in the game who lost Cartaginés 1–3 against C.D.
 Saprissa.
-On 7 November, he made a goal assisted by Eduardo Valverde in the game who lost Cartaginés 2-3 against C.S.
+On 7 November, he made a goal assisted by Eduardo Valverde in the game who lost Cartaginés 2–3 against C.S.
 Herediano.

 In January 2013, Nelson quit Cartaginés because he did not want to play out of his favoured defensive position and joined Saprissa on loan for a year.
 He moved to Pérez Zeledón only a few months later.

 International career

-He made his debut on December 11, 2012 in a friendly match against Cuba in place of Marco Ureña at minute 46.
+He made his debut on 11 December 2012 in a friendly match against Cuba in place of Marco Ureña at minute 46.